How hard is the GMAT? Simply put, it can be very difficult. But you can prepare for it and make it significantly easier on yourself.

 The GMAT is a Marathon

 Just like a marathon, the GMAT is long and challenging.
-You'll spend over four long, challenging hours completing the exam.
-It will be challenging to maintain your focus for that length of time.
+The exam take a little over 3 hours to complete - some students may struggle to keep their focus the whole time.
 To make sure you finish strong, we recommend:

 - Get plenty of sleep - get at least eight hours of sleep on the days leading up to your test date.